-Accounts receivable are reported at the amount management expects to collect on balances outstanding at year-end.
-Based on an assessment of the credit history with those having outstanding balances and current relationships with them, management has concluded that realization losses on balances outstanding at year-end will be immaterial.
-At June 30, 2023 and 2022, accounts receivable include \$1,486,078 in employee retention credits that remain outstanding as of date of the auditor's report due to delayed review and approval by the Internal Revenue Service.
+Accounts receivable from instrument insurance are reported at the amount management expects to collect on balances outstanding at year-end.
+Based on an assessment of the credit history with those having outstanding balances, current relationships with them, and management's expectations about current and future economic conditions, management has concluded that credit losses on balances outstanding at year-end will be immaterial.
+At June 30, 2023, accounts receivable include \$1,486,078 in employee retention credits that were received during the year ended June 30, 2024.